About

 A diagnosis does not define a person.
 Yet, a diagnosis may prompt caregivers to question the capacity of an individual and pursue guardianship or conservatorship.
 The Center for Excellence in Supported Decision Making (CESDM) recognizes that older adults and people with disabilities are often able to get their needs met, despite challenges that may arise from a diagnosis, and can help them and those who support them to build a path forward through less restrictive alternatives.

-The team provides coaching to help the person and their caregivers identify and establish support networks and tools to ensure basic needs are met, risks are addressed, and quality of life is enhanced.
+The team provides assessments, coaching, and navigation to help the person and/or their caregivers identify and establish support networks and tools to ensure basic needs are met, risks are addressed, and quality of life is enhanced.

 The CESDM team can provide expert testimony, including objective assessments related to a person’s decisional capacity, and help families navigate challenging dynamics.